Escape to The Cove, one of the best kept secrets of the Bahamas.

 Having been part of The Cove Eleuthera since the resort’s initial opening, Shungrea Kelly now serves as Bar Supervisor for the property, bringing her culinary skills and experience in restaurant hospitality to her role as a loyal Cove team member.
 Originally from the Bahamas, Shungrea gained experience working behind the bar, serving cocktails, and waiting on customers at local Bahamian restaurants and hotels including Rainbow Inn and Da Spot.

-One of the initial team members of The Cove Eleuthera, Shameka Harris now serves as Front Desk Manager for the resort.
+One of the initial team members of The Cove Eleuthera, Shameka Harris now serves as Guest Services Manager for the resort.
 Bringing over a decade of hospitality experience to her role, Shameka has worked in the Rooms Division at The Cove since 2012.
 During her time on property, Shameka has received recognition as Manager of the Year and Department of the Year in 2019 for her exceptional skills in customer service and dedication to guest services.

 Chotika returns to The Cove Eleuthera serving as Spa Manager, where she previously worked as a spa therapist and yoga instructor from 2019-2020.
 She brings a plethora of hospitality experience to her position, having worked as a spa therapist and supervisor at luxury hotels throughout Thailand including Ana Aanan Resort, Hilton Pattaya, Centara Grand Mirage Beach Resort, Aisawan Resort & Spa, as well as Six Senses Spa at MGM Grand Macau in China.